UNAA Comps Australia RULES

 Transgender Policy

 Transgender athletes are welcome in UNAA Comps Australia.
-Any transgender athlete competing in UNAA Competitions must compete in their gender assigned at birth and follow The Fairness in Women’s Sports Act: 461
+Any transgender athlete competing in UNAA Competitions must compete in their gender assigned at birth, or compete in the applicable Open class and follow The Fairness in Women’s Sports Act: 461.

 The Act requires that athletic teams or sports be expressly designated as for males, men or boys; females, women or girls, or co-ed or mixed.
 It also requires that teams or sports designated for females must not be open to “students of the male sex.”